sidonieB/Workflows/3_from_sequences_to_phylogenies.md

 #### Instructions to run [**optrimAl**](https://github.com/keblat/bioinfo-utils/blob/master/docs/advice/scripts/optrimAl.txt) on multiple alignments at once:

-- You need 3 files: PASTA_taster.sh, cutoff_trim.txt and optrimal.R (they can be found on the optrimAl webpage, you will need to save the two scripts provided on that page in two separate files)
+- You need 3 files: PASTA_taster.sh, cutoff_trim.txt and optrimal.R (the scripts PASTA_taster.sh and optrimal.R can be found on the optrimAl webpage, you will need to save the two scripts provided on that page in two separate files named PASTA_taster.sh and optrimal.R.
+The cutoff_trim.txt is a text file that you have to make yourself, with desired trimming threshold values, one per line.
+Make sure you do not have \r end of line characters if you make the file in windows).
 - Decide what your working directory will be in the cluster (e.g. the directory with the alignment files, or a directory with a copy of the alignments).
 - **Do not put anything else in the directory**, just the files to process and the scripts (see below)
 - Edit paths as needed in PASTA_taster.sh, depending on the working directory you chose